Why Eating Buckwheat Is Really Smart

 Magnesium is an incredibly important nutrient, as it plays a role in over 300 separate processes your body needs for optimal health.
 AND most people are deficient in it,

-Since magnesium is essential when it comes to insulin and glucose production, it stands to reason consuming enough buckwheat can have a stellar affect on blood sugar too!
+Since magnesium is essential when it comes to insulin and glucose production, it stands to reason consuming enough buckwheat can have a stellar effect on blood sugar too!

 A recent batch of research indicates foods high in fiber are helpful in reducing the chance of breast cancer in certain segments of the population.
-So not only does it keep you regular, it fights cancer!
+So not only does it keep you regular, it helps increase immunity!

 It was noticed pre-menopausal women were those who received the most benefit, as noted in a study published in (Cade JE, Burley VJ, et al., International Journal of Epidemiology).The study followed 35,972 participating women and noted when pre-menopausal women ate more than 30 grams of fiber they had half the risk of developing breast cancer compared to those who ate less than 20 grams a day.